Noah Beck

-Noah Timothy Beck (born May 4, 2001) is an American media personality and actor, widely known for his content on TikTok.
+Noah Beck (born May 4, 2001) is an American media personality and actor, widely known for his content on TikTok.
 In 2019, Beck was a midfielder for the Portland Pilots men's soccer team.
 Beck's content includes dances and skits to audio clips of songs, movies, and TV shows.
 Beck has 33.5 million followers on TikTok, 7.8 million on Instagram, and over 1.51 million YouTube subscribers.
 TikTok listed Beck as one of the Top 10 breakout content creators of 2020.
 In 2023, he created the underwear brand IPHIS.

 Early life

 Beck was born on May 4, 2001, and is from Peoria, Arizona.
 He attended Ironwood High School and Desert Valley Elementary School.
 Beck played for the SC del Sol club football team in Phoenix.
 In Arizona, he was a team captain in the U.S. Youth Football Olympic Development Program from 2014 to 2017.
 He moved to Utah during his last two years of high school, where he played for the Real Salt Lake Academy.
 Starting in 2019, Beck attended the University of Portland, where he was a midfielder on the Portland Pilots men's soccer team.
 Due to the COVID-19 pandemic in Portland, Oregon, Beck completed his second semester of his freshman year online before dropping out.